Ezra Weston II: Notable vessels built

 While owned by Weston, the brig Smyrna, launched in 1825, was the first United States vessel to enter the Black Sea under a special permit from the Sultan of the Ottoman Empire.
 The ship Lagoda, launched in 1826 and sold by Weston to a whaling merchant, became one of the most successful in the New Bedford, Massachusetts whaling fleet.
 A half-scale model of the Lagoda is today featured in the New Bedford Whaling Museum.
 The brig Messenger, launched in 1834, was also sold to a whaling merchant and, in 1862, became part of the infamous Stone Fleet sunk in Charleston Harbor by the United States Navy in hopes of obstructing the Confederate port during the Civil War.
-The ship Oneco, Weston's second largest vessel launched in 1839 became the only Weston ship to circumnavigate the globe from 1850–1852.
+The ship Oneco, Weston's second largest vessel launched in 1839 became the only Weston ship to circumnavigate the globe from 1850 to 1852.
 The ship Hope, launched in 1841, was at the time the largest merchant vessel built in New England and on her maiden voyage shipped a record-breaking cargo of cotton from New Orleans to Liverpool, England.

 During the firm's heyday from the mid-1820s to 1841, Weston typically launched two or three vessels per year.
 Over the course of three generations, the Weston firm built or purchased approximately 110 sailing vessels.